-- This Statement of Common Ground (SoCG) has been prepared by South Staffordshire District Council (SSDC) and City of Wolverhampton Council (WFDC), hereafter referred to as "the parties" to inform the submission of the South Staffordshire Local Plan 2018-2039.
+- 1. This Statement of Common Ground (SoCG) has been prepared by South Staffordshire District Council (SSDC) and Wyre Forest District Council (WFDC), hereafter referred to as "the parties" to inform the submission of the South Staffordshire Local Plan 2023-2041.

 - 2. This SoCG has been prepared in accordance with national guidance and is intended to cover matters of strategic importance relevant to the parties.
-It documents those matters agreed by the parties regarding the South Staffordshire Local Plan 2018-2039 and any areas which remain subject to further discussion and therefore will be updated accordingly.
+It documents those matters agreed by the parties regarding the South Staffordshire Local Plan 2023-2041 and any areas which remain subject to further discussion and therefore will be updated accordingly.
 This Statement of Common Ground covers the following matters:

 - Housing;

 - Employment land;

 - Transport and infrastructure matters;

-- · Gypsy and traveller accommodation; and
+- Gypsy and traveller accommodation; and

 - Natural environment.

-This SoCG covers the Local Planning Authority areas of South Staffordshire District Wyre Forest District Council.
+3. This SoCG covers the Local Planning Authority areas of South Staffordshire District and Wyre Forest District Council.

 - 4. The local authorities have had on-going dialogue on cross-boundary planning issues over the course of many years, discussing a broad range of planning issues including strategic matters.
-They key strategic matters included within this Statement of Common Ground are; housing provision; employment land; transport and wider infrastructure matters; gypsy and traveller accommodation; and matters relating to the natural and historic environment including designated sites.
+The key strategic matters included within this Statement of Common Ground are; housing provision; employment land; transport and wider infrastructure matters; gypsy and traveller accommodation; and matters relating to the natural and historic environment including designated sites.
 These discussions have informed the development of adopted plans and other related documents. - 5.
 The following issues are considered to the be the key strategic matters with regards to ongoing plan making, although there are other issues which may have cross boundary impacts.
 Both authorities are committed to further dialogue moving forward, not just limited to the periods of plan preparation.

 - 6. SSDC and WFDC are within separate housing market areas (HMAs).
 Although WFDC are not within the GBBCHMA1 they are members of the Technical Officers Group as a related planning authority.
-Both authorities are party to the emerging 2022 GBBCHMA Development Needs Group Statement of Common Ground, which seeks to provide a programme of work and governance structure to address the housing shortfalls arising from the HMA.
-Given the scale and complexity of the housing shortfalls arising in the HMA, the Development Needs Group Statement of Common Ground is considered to be the appropriate vehicle by which to address the issue holistically - 7.
+Both authorities are party to the 2022 GBBCHMA Development Needs Group Statement of Common Ground, which seeks to provide a programme of work and governance structure to address the housing shortfalls arising from the HMA as a whole.
+However, the parties acknowledge that changes to national policy that gives local authorities greater control over when to release Green Belt will likely impact the scope of further HMA-wide evidence to consider housing shortfalls and its potential solutions.
+Given the scale and complexity of the housing shortfalls arising in the HMA, the Development Needs Group Statement of Common Ground is considered to be the appropriate vehicle by which to consider the issue holistically. - 7.
 No other housing related cross-boundary issues have been identified.